Kraisie/RoleWatcher/README.md

 A link to your forum role API as described in the [Forum role API](#forum-role-api) section.
-Also needs to include the query parameters so if your query parameter for the user ID is `uid` an example URL would be `https://example.com/roleapi?uid=`.
-Any authorization your API requires needs to happen via query parameters, so a resulting url would be `https://example.com/roleapi?authkey=1234abc890&uid=`.
-Keep in mind that the users' ID will be appended to the end, so the query parameter for the user ID has to be the last one! \
+Also needs to include the query parameters so if your query parameter for the user ID is `uid` an example URL would be `https://example.com/roleapi?uid`.
+Any authorization your API requires needs to happen via query parameters, so a resulting url would be `https://example.com/roleapi?authkey=1234abc890&uid`.
+Keep in mind that the users' ID will be appended to the end, so the query parameter for the user ID has to be the last one!
+The program add the needed `=` itself! \
 Role synchronisation will not work if this value is not set or if the URL is invalid.

 #### FORUM_ROLE_API_DELAY_MS